 Alice Gooding

 Welcome!
 I am Dr. Alice Gooding and I am a professor of Anthropology here at Kennesaw State University.
-My speciality is biological (aka physical) anthropology and osteology in particular.
+My speciality is biological anthropology and osteology in particular.
 My research areas include bone biomechanics, craniometrics, and blast force trauma to the skeleton.
-I offer mulitple courses in biological anthropology, student research opportunities, and field work out of the KSU Skeletal Variation Lab.
+I offer mulitple courses in biological anthropology, student research opportunities, and field work at the KSU Forensic Anthropology Field Lab (FAFL).

-I am also a forensic anthropologist for the State of Georgia at large.
-For law enforcement professionals I offer a course a 32-hour course at GPSTC in forensic anthropology and clandestine grave recovery.
-Please see the information under "Training and Presentations" if you would like to talk about a case or find out more information about the course.
+I am a board-certified practicing forensic anthropologist for the State of Georgia at large.
+For law enforcement and medicolegal professionals I offer professional education classes in human bone identification, decomposition, and clandestine grave recovery.
+Please see the information under "Training and Presentations" if you would like to talk about a case or find out more information about the courses.

 ©